Working with Propel’s Test Suite

 This is very handy if you’re trying to fix or write one particular set of test methods and need to execute it again and again.

-You can fix your coding style before creating your commit using PHP_CodeSniffer and the provided project configuration.
+You can fix code style before creating a PR using PHP_CodeSniffer and the provided project configuration.